Algeria's Dairy Industry: An Emerging Market

 Dairy Cattle and Milk Production

-Algeria is home to approximately 1.8 million dairy cattle, which showcases its substantial livestock resources.
+Algeria is home to approximately 1.8 million dairy cattle, showcasing its substantial livestock resources.
 The country's annual milk production stands at about 3.5 billion liters, indicating robust growth in its dairy production capabilities.

 Milk Processing and Product Output